Smith College: Ada Comstock Scholars Program

 The Ada Comstock Scholars Program is an undergraduate degree program that serves Smith students of nontraditional college age.
 The program accommodates approximately 100 women ranging in age from mid-twenties to over sixty.
 Ada Comstock Scholars attend the same classes as traditional undergraduates, either full or part-time, and participate fully in a variety of extracurricular activities.
 They may live on or off campus.
 Financial aid is available to each Ada Comstock Scholar with demonstrated need.

 Beginning in 1968, with the approval of the Committee on Educational Policy, Smith College initiated a trial program loosely titled The Continuing Education Degree for several women of non-traditional age who were looking to complete their unfinished degrees.
 Their successes inspired President Thomas C. Mendenhall and Dean Alice Dickinson to officially expand the program.
-In January 1975, the Ada Comstock Scholars Program has formally established under President Jill Ker Conway and in the fall of that year, forty-five women were enrolled.
+In January 1975, the Ada Comstock Scholars Program was formally established under President Jill Ker Conway and in the fall of that year, forty-five women were enrolled.
 The students range in age, background, and geographical location.
 The growth of the program peaked at just over 400 students in 1988.

 The program is named for Ada Louise Comstock Notestein (1876–1973), an 1897 Smith graduate, professor of English and dean of Smith from 1912 to 1923, and president of Radcliffe College from 1923 to 1943.
 Ada Comstock Notestein devoted much of her life to the academic excellence of women.
 Considering education and personal growth to be a lifelong process, she stayed actively involved in women's higher education until her death at the age of 97.